 Sepsis may lead to serious complications that affect the kidneys, lungs, brain, and heart, and can even cause death.
 Sepsis can affect people of any age, but is more common in:

 - infants under 3 months, whose immune systems haven't developed enough to fight off overwhelming infections

 - people with chronic medical conditions

-If your infant has a rectal temperature of 100.4ºF (38ºC), seems lethargic, irritable, uninterested in eating, or seems to be having difficulty breathing or appears ill, call your doctor right away.
+If your infant is less than 3 months old, has a rectal temperature of 100.4ºF (38ºC), seems lethargic, irritable, uninterested in eating, having difficulty breathing or appears ill, take your baby to see a doctor immediately.

-In older kids, symptoms may include a fever, irritability, difficulty breathing, and lethargy.
-Your child may also seem irritable, confused, have trouble breathing, have a rash, appear ill, or may complain that his or her heart feels like it's racing.
+In older babies and children, symptoms may include a fever, irritability, difficulty breathing, and lethargy.
+A child may also seem irritable, confused, have trouble breathing, have a rash, appear ill, or may complain that his or her heart feels like it's racing.
 Call your doctor right away if your child has these symptoms.

 Signs and Symptoms

-Symptoms of sepsis in newborns and young infants include:
+Symptoms of sepsis in newborns and young babies include: